in8atugu/in8atugu/README.md

 - 👋 Hi, I’m Atul Gupta @in8atugu
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning log Analytics, Machine Learning with Azure
-- 💞️ I’m looking to collaborate on AI algorithm
+- 💞️ I’m looking to collaborate on analytics with Azure
-- 📫 How to reach me in8atugu@lego.com
+- 📫 How to reach me atul.gupta@consultant.lego.com

 <!---
 in8atugu/in8atugu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.